Magistrate’s Complaints, Private Summons and Private Prosecutions in Singapore

 In the event the alleged offender is absent on the day of the trial, the Court will issue a Warrant of Arrest against the alleged offender for his or her arrest.

-When a Magistrate’s Complaint is filed and the matter proceeds to trial, private prosecution will be conducted by you yourself or your lawyer.
+When a Magistrate’s Complaint is filed and the Magistrate issues a summons for the offender, private prosecution will be conducted by you yourself or your lawyer.
 This is unlike most cases of arrestable offences where the State prosecutes the offender.

 Do I need to engage a lawyer?